rlautan/recras-wordpress-plugin/readme.txt

 1. Example of a programme with the Twenty Fifteen theme

 == Changelog ==

+= 1.12.3 =
+* Fix contact form submission when jQuery is loaded too late

 = 1.12.2 =
 * Show error instead of crashing when package programme is empty